OpenMM Integration#

 microcanonical (NVE) ensemble

-You can set OpenMM options by passing the dictionary of key-value pairs
+You can also set OpenMM options by passing the dictionary of key-value pairs

 as the map